handy-common-utils/ls-having/README.md

   -i, --check-inverse            regard regular expression not matching as positive -e, --check-regexp expression  regular expression for testing the content of the check file (default ".*")
   -d, --depth int                how deep to look into subdirectories, 0 means only look at root directory, -1 means no limit (default 5)
+  -r, --error string             how to handle errors such like non-existing directory, no access permission, etc. (ignore|panic|print) (default "ignore")
   -x, --exclude glob             glob of the directories to exclude, this option can appear multiple times -f, --flag-file glob           name or glob of the flag file, this option can appear multiple times -h, --help                     show help information